cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## The other messages

 You can also implement other messages.
-Without repeating all of the above, you can include:

 1. The **play message**, which means implicitly accepting the challenge when playing for the first time.
 If you create it with Starport, use:
     ```sh